rocktronica/heartballoon.wedding/sections/registry.md

 Gardener Ranch's driveway is long and not lit after sundown and the street does not have a crosswalk or sidewalk where you would want them.
 We will be thinking through how to get people who are unable to drive back to their room in the evenings.  🔦

+### **Should we be worried about the coronavirus?**

+As of right now, it looks like the precautions that are being taken plus the summer heat will not prevent us from celebrating with you in November.

+However, we are taking the situation seriously and are keeping a close eye on recommendations from the city, state, and federal governments.
+We want to celebrate with you all, but don't want to put anyone at risk.

+We'll keep you updated as we know more.

 ### Where is your registry?

 We don't have one!
 We have enough stuff and we just want you to be there to celebrate with us.
 We know we're asking a lot of you to make the trip and stay overnight and we don't need anything more than that.  💪